bartlettroscoe/bartlettroscoe.github.io/index.md

 software and sustainable ecosystems of packages shared among large distributed teams of developers.

-[Resume/CV](cv) provides a summary Roscoe's education and work experience and a link to his [detailed CV](cv/bartlett_roscoe_a_cv.pdf).
+[Resume/CV](cv) provides a summary of Roscoe's education and work experience and a link to his [detailed CV](cv/bartlett_roscoe_a_cv.pdf).
 Also see the listing of his [professional interests](interests) and a list of selected [publications and presentations](publications).
 Finally, an annotated [reading list](reading-list) is provided for Roscoe's recommendations for several great books on software engineering and C++ programming.
-(These books and the application of the principles and practices described there in provided a majority of Roscoe's self-taught education on C++ programming and software engineering.)
+(These books and the application of the principles and practices described therein provided a majority of Roscoe's self-taught education on C++ programming and software engineering.)